 3. Listen and Learn From Your Customers

 If you have strong relationships, your customers will provide positive and negative feedback on a regular basis.
-Listen to this feedback to both understand what you’re doing right and where you need to improve.
+Listen to this feedback to understand both what you’re doing right and where you need to improve.

 In addition to accepting and listening to feedback, be sure to have support agents keep an eye out for opportunities to make a handoff to the customer success team.
 If an agent just worked on a ticket that’s only the customer’s second ticket in the past six months, the agent can alert the success team to reach out and check in on the customer.